AnikG-Org/devops-practice/crossplane/project/crossplane-and-argocd/README.md

 After the config installed crossplane-provider-aws will be healthy

+That was for testing one by one .

+#doinng it all together

-Now we should be able to finally apply our Crossplane App of Apps in Argo:
+#Now we should be able to finally apply our Crossplane App of Apps in Argo:

 ```shell
 anik1@Anik-DevOps MINGW64 /crossplane/project/crossplane-and-argocd